 - For scholarships by identity, national deadline and year in school, see also U.C.
 Berkeley's Scholarship Connection.

 Incoming graduate students should review the opportunities available on the Division of Graduate Studies' Financing Your Education page.

 - Admitted graduate students who are California residents, from educationally or economically disadvantaged backgrounds and with outstanding academic records, will be especially interested in the Graduate Equity Fellowship.

 - Admitted graduate students from out-of-state may be interested in letter their admitting department know of their interest in being considered for a Provost Scholar Award.

-- "Dreamers"/AB540 and other undocumented students will be interested in Educators for Fair Consideration's Quick Guide to College Access for Undocumented Students in California, as well as its Scholarship Lists for undergraduate and graduate students.
+- "Dreamers"/AB540 and other undocumented students will want to begin by reviewing the CSU's Resources of Undocumented Students.
+From there, a strong resource is Educators for Fair Consideration's Quick Guide to College Access for Undocumented Students in California, as well as its Scholarship Lists for undergraduate and graduate students.
 Take note of California's SB68 expanded in-state tuititon opportunities for undocumented students.
 See also E4FC's New American Scholars Program, which provides financial awards and support services to low-income immigrant undergraduate and graduate students who live or attend school in the San Francisco Bay Area

 - Michigan State University Library maintains a database of Undergraduate Scholarships and Loans and Graduate Scholarships, Fellowships, and Loans.
 Many of the opportunities are specifically for Michigan area students, but quite a few are available to students attending colleges or universities anywhere in the U.S.